funkycyberghost1313/funkycyberghost1313/README.md

-- 👋 Hi, I’m @funkycyberghost1313
+- 👋 Hi, I’m @funkycyberghost1313.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on developing and modifying websites
+- 💞️ I’m looking to collaborate on developing and modifying websites.
-- 📫 How to reach me ...
+- 📫 How to reach me on cybe island.
-- 😄 Pronouns: Alien
+- 😄 Pronouns: Alien.
 - ⚡ Fun fact: ...

 <!---